jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 When using ECS cluster with ASG, the instances have the cluster configuration, like cluster name, in the file `/etc/ecs/ecs.config`, this must be configured on bootstrap

 If a container instance is terminated while it is in STOPPED status it will lead to synchronization and it won't be automatically removed from the cluster

+If you use a target tracking scaling policy based on a custom Amazon SQS queue metric, dynamic scaling can adjust to the demand curve of your application more effectively.
+To illustrate with an example, let's say that the current ApproximateNumberOfMessages is 1500 and the fleet's running capacity is 10.
+If the average processing time is 0.1 seconds for each message and the longest acceptable latency is 10 seconds, then the acceptable backlog per instance is 10 / 0.1, which equals 100.
+This means that 100 is the target value for your target tracking policy.
+If the backlog per instance is currently at 150 (1500 / 10), your fleet scales out, and it scales out by five instances to maintain proportion to the target value.

 ## EFS